Dean177/reason-standard/docs/Conventions.md

 // Type string is not compatible with type int
 ```

-With the one returned for data first:
+With the one returned for data first

 ```reason
 open Standard;